Three Steps Employers Can Take to Help Support Bereaved Employees

 When an employee is bereaved, they will often need or want to take some time off work so it’s important that managers are aware of what the entitlements are in terms of time off and pay.
 When it comes to statutory rights:

-• There is no statutory right to time off to grieve, apart from in the case of employed parents who lose a child under the age of 18, or suffer a stillbirth from 24 weeks of pregnancy.
+• There is no statutory right to time off to grieve, apart from in the case of employed parents who lose a child under the age of 18 or suffer a stillbirth from 24 weeks of pregnancy.
 They have a statutory right to two weeks parental bereavement leave and in some cases a right to statutory parental bereavement leave pay.
-Further information about this right, which was introduced in April last year, is available from Kingfisher Professional Services Ltd.
+Further information about this right is available from Kingfisher Professional Services Ltd.

 • Employees do have a statutory right to take a reasonable amount of unpaid time off work when it is necessary to take action required in consequence of the death of a dependant such as arranging and attending a funeral.
 For this right, a dependant is defined as a parent, spouse, civil partner, child or someone who lives in the same household who is not a tenant or lodger.